Chart Color Schemes

 Age

-Kepnock's median age is 43 years, which is higher than the Rest of Qld average of 41 and substantially exceeds the national average of 38 years.
-The 75-84 age group makes up 9.3% of Kepnock's population, compared to a lower percentage in Rest of Qld.
-The 25-34 cohort is less prevalent in Kepnock at 11.1%.
-Post-2021 Census data shows the 35-44 age group grew from 10.4% to 11.9%, while the 5-14 cohort declined from 12.8% to 11.7%.
-Demographic modeling suggests Kepnock's age profile will significantly evolve by 2041.
-The 25-34 cohort is projected to grow by 24%, adding 127 residents to reach 655.
-Conversely, numbers in the 15-24 age range are expected to fall by 47%.
+Kepnock's median age is 43 years, which is higher than the Rest of Qld average of 41 and exceeds the national average of 38 years.
+The 75-84 age group comprises 9.3% of Kepnock's population, compared to the Rest of Qld figure.
+The 25-34 cohort makes up 11.1%, which is less prevalent than in the Rest of Qld.
+According to post-2021 Census data, the 35-44 age group has grown from 10.4% to 11.9% of Kepnock's population, while the 5-14 cohort has declined from 12.8% to 11.7%.
+Demographic modeling indicates significant changes in Kepnock's age profile by 2041.
+The 25-34 cohort is projected to grow by 24%, adding 125 residents to reach a total of 654.
+Conversely, the 15-24 age range is expected to decrease by 47%.